hstetts/hstetts.github.io/README.md

 # My Portfolio

-A showcase of all my work at Bloc.
+A showcase of all my web development work.